odicforcesounds/devblog/docs/about_me.md

     - but for everything that Human create, is Human will, not God.
     - God cannot write books, humans can.

-## My Style
-My style is to create creative content, while trying to teach.<br>
-I am not a teacher and my composition is not made of letters.<br>

-- Everything I describe is my sites, are about **The Style of God**, while the Style is not God.

 ## Humans and God in History

 - There is a Room with one single Paint in the wall.
 - We ask 5 persons to describe this Paint using text.
 - At the end, we have 5 different descriptions of the same paint.